AndreaMLarson/Project-13/README.md

 - Run the playbook, and navigate to the ELK Server (IP 10.1.0.4) and run curl localhost/setup.php to check that the installation worked as expected.

-_TODO: Answer the following questions to fill in the blanks:_
+- Answer the following questions to fill in the blanks:
 - Which file is the playbook?
   - Ansible-playbook.yml
 - Where do you copy it?
   - /etc/ansible

-- _Which file do you update to make Ansible run the playbook on a specific machine?
+- Which file do you update to make Ansible run the playbook on a specific machine?
 How do I specify which machine to install the ELK server on versus which to install Filebeat on?_
   - It is updated on the hosts file.
 Add a group called "elk" into web servers followed by the IP address for the ELK Server (IP 10.1.0.4) /ansible/hosts.txt

 ![Ansible Hosts File](https://github.com/AndreaMLarson/Project-13/blob/main/Ansible/ansible%20hosts%20file.txt)

-- _Which URL do you navigate to in order to check that the ELK server is running?
+- Which URL do you navigate to in order to check that the ELK server is running?
   - Kibana Application http://52.165.189.66:5601/

 As a **Bonus**, provide the specific commands the user will need to run to download the playbook, update the files, etc._